 Do I have to pay volunteers from Worldpackers?

 No. Worldpackers is a platform in which people exchange their skills for accommodation, not an employment website.
 We recommend hosts not to pay volunteers, as this can be understood as an employer-worker relationship - which doesn't reflect the platform's purpose.

 What do I have to offer as a Worldpackers host?

 You need to offer at least one type of accommodation.
 Have in mind that travelers are not employees, they are people looking to learn and share amazing experiences while on the road, so a salary is neither mandatory nor recommended.

 Most of our hosts offer at least one meal, free use of the kitchen, and free laundry.
 The more rewards you offer, the more attractive your profile looks to travelers.

 It's important to know that only social and eco projects are allowed to charge volunteers a small fee per day or week to cover the costs of accommodation and food, and this information must be clear in the description.

 Worldpackers is a platform that connects travelers who want to exchange their skills for accommodation with hosts who need any sort of help.
 We are not an employment website, therefore we do not allow hosts to post paid positions.

-Since we have hosts and travelers from all over the world and we don't have a team responsible for visa and documentation at Worldpackers to cover all territories, we recommend you to check with the local authorities about any possible restrictions of using volunteers in your region.
+Since we have hosts and travelers from all over the world and we don't have a team responsible for visa and documentation at Worldpackers to cover all territories, we recommend you check with the local authorities about any possible restrictions on using volunteers in your region.